Meadowlarke/Bibliography/Cooney1966.md

 41: Description of the accompanying parent's program.

-42: #Z: Cooney's prposal for what became _Sesame Street_ incuded an accompanying program for parents which, in addition to discussing the material which their children were learning, would advise parents on parenting topics, such as the effects of a move or a divorce on their child's emotional well-being.

 ## Section 6: Television and the Disadvantaged Child.

 43: Description of slum life, suggestions for cultivating better home-viewing/learning environments.

 44: "Roundabout," a series of educational specials by WETA-TV specically for disadvantaged children.

--: #Z: At the time of Cooney's report, a program tittled "Roundabout" was being piloted by WETA-TV in Washigton, DC produced specifcally for poor urban black children.

 ## Section 7: Kits and Books.